Directory

 Paris, France · Accelerator

 Founded 2012 by 50 entrepreneurs.
-Accelerator offering hands-on mentorship and seed investment for tech, impact, and healthtech ventures; founders gain access to experienced entrepreneur partners.
+Accelerator offering hands-on mentorship and seed investment for tech, impact, and healthtech ventures; the mentor network includes founders behind BlaBlaCar, Le Bon Coin, and Showroomprivé.
 Support: equity investment, mentorship, Paris workspace.
 Scope: National.

 AcceleratorTechImpactHealthTech